Particl-Community/academy/guides/guide_mp_general_market_management.rst

    To simplify the terminology, "markets" and "storefronts" are referred to as "community markets".

-Create and join an infinite number of community markets with |PM|.
+Create and join an infinite number of community markets with the :term:`Particl Marketplace`.
 Each of these markets can host an infinite number of listings and live independently from the predefined :term:`Open Market`.

 By default, a community market isn’t publicly visible and is only known to its creator.
 However, a community market can be promoted within the :term:`Market Browser`, making it available to join at the click of a button.
 Of course, you can grant direct access as well.